defano/pig-tutorial/README.md

         tickets = LOAD 'default.all_rlc_tickets_2012' USING org.apache.hcatalog.pig.HCatLoader();

+4. Our first transformation on the `tickets` data will be to group the records (tuples) by camera address.
+The goal is to produce a relation (bag) in which each tuple in the bag contains two fields: the camera address aliased as `group` and each corresponding record aliased with the original relation's name (`tickets`, in our case).
+Enter this statement after the previous line in your script:

+        cameras = GROUP tickets BY camera_address;

+The result of this will be to produce a new relation with the schema cameras: `{group:chararray, tickets:{...}}`.
-4. Next, we want to group tuples by `camera_address`, then, for each group, output a tuple containing the camera address, the number of tickets issued, and the number of tickets issued multiplied by the fine for each ticket ($100).
+5. For each group (i.e., for each different red light camera in Chicago), produce a bag containing the camera address, the number of tickets issued, and the number of tickets issued multiplied by the fine for each ticket ($100).

-        results = FOREACH (GROUP tickets BY camera_address) GENERATE group as camera_address,
+        results = FOREACH cameras GENERATE
+	        group AS camera_address,
-	        COUNT(tickets.(ticket_id)) as ticket_count,
+	        COUNT(tickets) AS ticket_count,
-	        COUNT(tickets.(ticket_id)) * 100 as revenue;
+	        COUNT(tickets) * 100 AS revenue;

- * This statement will produce a `results` alias that should contain a relation with the schema `{camera_address:String, ticket_count:Integer, revenue:Integer}`
+ * This statement will produce a `results` alias that should contain a relation with the schema `{camera_address:chararray, ticket_count:int, revenue:int}`
- * For completeness and illustration, we're assigning field names (i.e., `as camera_address`, `as ticket_count`, `as revenue`) to the data we're generating in the resulting relation.
+ * For completeness and illustration, we're assigning field names (i.e., `AS camera_address`, `AS ticket_count`, `AS revenue`) to the data we're generating in the resulting relation.
 Since we don't need to refer to these fields in the future, this is isn't necessary; the `as...` clauses could be removed without harm.
- * The `COUNT` operator returns the number of non-null elements in the specified field.
+ * The `COUNT` operator returns the number of non-null elements in the specified bag.
 The intent here is to report the number of rows/elements in the group.

-5. Now, lets order the `results` tuple by `revenue` so that we can quickly identify those cameras producing the greatest revenue:
+6. Now, lets order the `results` bag by `revenue` so that we can quickly identify those cameras producing the greatest revenue:

         ordered_results = ORDER results BY revenue DESC;

-6. Finally, dump the `ordered_results` to output:
+7. Finally, dump our `ordered_results` to output:

         DUMP ordered_results;

-7. Your final Pig script should look like...
+8. Check your results: your finished Pig script should look like...

         tickets = LOAD 'default.all_rlc_tickets_2012' USING org.apache.hcatalog.pig.HCatLoader();
+        cameras = GROUP tickets BY camera_address;
-        results = FOREACH (GROUP tickets BY camera_address) GENERATE group as camera_address,
+        results = FOREACH cameras GENERATE
+            group as camera_address,
-            COUNT(tickets.(ticket_id)) as ticket_count,
+            COUNT(tickets) as ticket_count,
-            COUNT(tickets.(ticket_id)) * 100 as revenue;
+            COUNT(tickets) * 100 as revenue;
         ordered_results = ORDER results BY revenue DESC;
         DUMP ordered_results;